 Our Mission: to provide high-quality educational experiences for students across the lifespan, to enhance and extend knowledge bases through research and other scholarly activities, and to serve the community through collaborative endeavors.

 Since the founding of Louisiana Tech in 1894, the education of teachers has been a primary aim of the institution.
 The Laboratory School, A.E.
 Phillips School, was created by the Legislature in 1916.
 On November 12, 1925, the State Board of Education approved teacher education curricula, and on March 15, 1926, the State Board recognized the reorganization of these curricula.
 The State Board recognized a Department of Education in 1933, and in April of the following year, authorization was granted for the organization of a separate school.
-In July 1970, the School was elevated to the level of a College of Education.
+In July 1970, the School was elevated to the level of a College of Education and Human Sciences.

 In 1948, physical education was transferred from the School of Arts and Sciences to the School of Education as a department.
 In 1955, the offerings in education were divided, forming Departments of Elementary and Secondary Education and the Department of Special Education.
 In 1965 the organization was expanded to include a Department of Psychology and Guidance, and in 1970 the Division of Research and Publications was established.
 In July, 1972, the State Board approved a reorganization of the College which created a Division of Research and Service and a Division of Curriculum and Instruction.
 In the Division of Curriculum and Instruction, three areas of instruction were created; teacher education which included all elementary and secondary programs, psychology and counseling, and health and physical education which included programs for men and women.

 In July, 1975, the instructional program in special education was moved from Teacher Education to the area of Counseling and Psychology and the name of the area was changed to Behavioral Sciences.